Grauert's Approximation Theorem in any Characteristic and Applications: Introduction

 The power series \mbox{$f = \sum_{{\alpha}\in\N^n}c_{\alpha} {x}^{\alpha} $} is called {\em convergent} iff there exists a real vector \mbox{$\eps\in(\R_{>0})^n$} such that \mbox{$ \| f \|_{\eps} < \infty $}.
 We denote by

 the {\em convergent (or analytic) power series ring} over $K$.
 The analytic $K$-algebra $K\{ x\}$ is a Noetherian, integral and factorial local ring with maximal ideal $\fm = \langle x_1,...,x_n \rangle$, and morphisms being morphisms of local $K$-algebras (see \cite[Section I.1.2]{GLS25}).
+We denote the {\em order} of $f \in K\{x\}$ by

 If $K$ is complete w.r.t. $| \ |$ (every Cauchy sequence with respect to $| \ |$ converges in $K$) then $K$ is called a {\em complete real valued field}.
 Note that $\bar K\{x\}\cap K[[x]]=K\{x\}$, where $\bar K$ denotes the completion of $K$.
 See Remark \ref{rm.rvf} for examples of real valued fields.